mcrute/go-inform/README.md

 Ubiquiti Inform Protocol in Golang
 ==================================
-This repo contains a Golang implemntation of the Ubiquiti Networks Inform protocol used by the Unifi access points and the mFi machine networking components.
-The primary focus is an implemenation compatible with mFi components but the library should also be compatible with Unifi devices.
+This repo contains a Golang implementation of the Ubiquiti Networks Inform protocol used by the Unifi access points and the mFi machine networking components.
+The primary focus is an implementation compatible with mFi components but the library should also be compatible with Unifi devices.

 This repo is a work in progress and is not yet considered stable.
 If you find